peteroupc/peteroupc.github.io/random.md

 - may change the algorithm it uses to generate random maps, but
 - should use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
-- should continue to generate the same random map using an old "code" when the user enters it, even after the change to a new algorithm.
+- should continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.

 <a id=Unit_Testing></a>
 #### Unit Testing